agnath18K/lumo_cli/docs/examples.md

 # Ask a direct question in chat format
-lumo chat:Tell me about Linux file permissions
+lumo chat:Tell me about Linux file permissions lumo talk:Tell me about Linux file permissions

-# Ask a specific question
+# Ask a specific question without entering chat mode
-lumo ask:What is the capital of France?
+lumo ask:What is the capital of France? lumo ai:What is the capital of France?
 ```

 ### Chat Mode Commands